Muhammad-Farooq-Memon/Project-1-Mark-Down-File-/README.md

 Writing markdown file for fun.

 ## Strike through the incorrect statement
-**What day was Evolutionary Robotics seminar's first class of Fall' 24**
+**1. What day was Evolutionary Robotics seminar's first class of Fall' 24**

 ~~Monday~~
 ~~Tuesday~~